0xInfection/Awesome-WAF/README.md

 ## Testing Methodology:
 ### Where To Look:
-- Always look out for common ports that expose that a WAF, namely `80`, `443`, `8000`, `8080` and `8888` ports.
+- Always look out for common ports that expose a WAF, namely `80`, `443`, `8000`, `8080` and `8888` ports.
 However, its important to note that a WAF can be easily deployed on any port running a HTTP service.
 It is good to enumerate HTTP service ports first hand and then look for WAFs.
 - Some WAFs set their own cookies in requests (e.g. Citrix Netscaler, Yunsuo WAF).
 - Some associate themselves with separate headers (e.g. Anquanbao WAF, Amazon AWS WAF).
 - Some often alter headers and jumble characters to confuse attacker (e.g. Netscaler, Big-IP).